chemezov/payssion-php-sdk/README.md

 payssion-php
 ============

+This is fork version of `rytisder/payssion-php-sdk`, with `refund` feature.

 ##Prerequisites
-   * PHP 5.3 or above
+   * PHP 5.4 or above
    * curl, json & openssl extensions must be enabled

 ##Usage